hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/wk2/index.md

 ## Bonus B: Whitespace Insensitivity.

 Change your parser so that it is no longer whitespace sensitive!
-There are a few ways to go about this, so I'll leave it up to you, just include a discussion of the methods you considered and their properties.
+There are a few ways to go about this, so I'll leave it up to you as along as you include a discussion of the methods you considered and their properties.

 ## Bonus C: Lifetime Preview.